 |Recyclable Green Waste Includes|

-Place recyclable green waste directly into your designated green-waste cart.
-Please do not use plastic bags as they do not compost.
+Place recyclable green waste directly into your designated green collection cart.
+Please, NO plastic bags as they are not compostable.

 Please do not place any of the following materials in your designated green waste recycling container:

 - No trash or hazardous waste.

 - No dirt, rocks, asphalt, concrete, sand, etc.

 - No treated or lead-based painted wood or lumber.

 Green waste is used in a variety of diversion programs, including but not limited to land application and composting.